SDGforskning/sdg-strings/SDG10_query_action_WoS.md

    "uphold*" OR "stable" OR "fixed" OR "perpetual*" OR "lasting" OR "enduring" OR "facilitat*" OR "raise" OR "raising" OR "raised" OR "offer*" OR "heighten*" OR "long-term" OR "long term" )
-NEAR
+NEAR/3
-  ("income growth rate$" OR "growth in income$" OR "per capita consumption$" OR "per capita income$" OR "welfare aggregate$" OR "shared prosperit*" OR "welfare distribution$" OR "inclusive growth" OR "anti-poverty" OR "antipoverty" OR "out of poverty" OR
-   (("earnings" OR "income$" OR "wage$" OR "salar*" OR "livelihood$"
+  ("income growth rate$" OR "growth in income$" OR "per capita consumption$" OR "per capita income$" OR "welfare aggregate$" OR "shared prosperit*" OR "welfare distribution$" OR "inclusive growth" OR "anti-poverty" OR "antipoverty" OR "out of poverty" OR "poverty reduction" (("earnings" OR "income$" OR "wage$" OR "salar*" OR "livelihood$"
     )
    NEAR/3